MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

    ]
    ```

-1. Use curly brackets (`{}`) and a comma-delimited list to rename properties.
+1. Rename properties using curly brackets (`{}`) and a comma-delimited list.
 The new property names cannot contain spaces.
 This example returns output in `table` format.

    ```azurecli-interactive
    az storage account show --resource-group <msdocs-tutorial-rg-00000000> \